hgedia/blog.nil.foundation-hg/_drafts/2022-06-01-mina-integration.md

    from <span style='font-family:Menlo, Courier, monospace'>=nil;</span>.
 2. Next, submit the retrieved proof to the Mina verifier.
-From Mina’s perspective, a <span style='font-family:Menlo, Courier, monospace'>=nil;</span>-generated data proof will be identical to a native Snapp-generated proof.
+From Mina’s perspective, a <span style='font-family:Menlo, Courier, monospace'>=nil;</span>-generated data proof will be identical to a native Mina's zkApp-generated proof.
-   A <span style='font-family:Menlo, Courier, monospace'>=nil;</span>-flavored Snapp, if you will.
+   A <span style='font-family:Menlo, Courier, monospace'>=nil;</span>-flavored
+   Mina's zkApp, if you will.
 3. After the proof is submitted to the Mina verifier, the user (or Mina-based application) receives the relevant Ethereum data - and voila!
 Ethereum's data is being safely and trustlessly used in Mina.